syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-types.md

 Also refer [label format](./axis-customization#formatting-axis-label-content) and [number format](#formatting-the-labels) for formatting the labels further.

 >**NOTE** :
-Import the following package to use date format in your package.'import "package:intl/intl.dart";'
+Import the following package to use date format in your package.`import "package:intl/intl.dart";`.

 ## Date-time category axis